highlight/highlight/docs-content/general/7_integrations/grafana-integration/3_dashboards.md

 ## Examples

 The following are a few example queries to help you get started with your own visualizations.
+You can also download these import these examples into your Grafana instance as [JSON](https://highlight-client-bundle.s3.us-east-2.amazonaws.com/assets/grafana/sample_dashboard.json).

 ### Frequent HTTP requests